tosin2013/code-index-mcp/README.md

 ## Key Features

 - **Project Indexing**: Recursively scans directories to build a searchable index of code files
-- **Advanced Search**: Intelligent search with automatic detection of ripgrep, ag, or grep for enhanced performance
+- **Advanced Search**: Intelligent search with automatic detection of ugrep, ripgrep, ag, or grep for enhanced performance
-- **Fuzzy Search**: Safe fuzzy matching with word boundaries for flexible code discovery
+- **Fuzzy Search**: Native fuzzy matching with ugrep, or safe fuzzy patterns for other tools
 - **File Analysis**: Get detailed insights about file structure, imports, and complexity
 - **Smart Filtering**: Automatically ignores build directories, dependencies, and non-code files
 - **Persistent Storage**: Caches indexes for improved performance across sessions